Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 “I've been homeless before," Beck said.
 "I guess I'll be homeless again.”

+Head cook Paul Ferreira was off the clock Sunday night but rushed to the scene and watched as bodies were removed the building.
+He grew emotional describing the community of people who have long struggled to find affordable housing.

+“Not knowing it was the last time I was cooking for them, it’s sad.
+They become part of your family,” Ferreira said.
+“Some of these people have no family members.
+Where are they going to go now?"

-Associated Press writers Kathy McCormack and Holly Ramer in Concord, New Hampshire, and Patrick Whittle in Portland, Maine, contributed to this report.
+Associated Press writers Kathy McCormack and Holly Ramer in Concord, New Hampshire; Matt O'Brien in Providence, Rhode Island; and Patrick Whittle in Portland, Maine, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.